Mariano Procópio Museum: Villa Ferreira Lage

 The history of the museum is linked to the construction in 1861 of the Estrada União e Indústria, a macadam road (now a highway) that connects Juiz de Fora and Petrópolis.
 Mariano Procópio, the engineer in charge of the road's construction, ordered the construction of the Villa Ferreira Lage in order to shelter Dom Pedro II, who would inaugurate the route.
 The construction could not be completed on time, however, so Procópio elected to house the royal family in his own residence.
 The Emperor would only see the completed structure on his second visit in 1869.

 Situated in a park of 78000 m2, the building was designed and built in the Renaissance style by the German architect, Carlos Augusto Gambs, head of the Estrada União e Indústria's engineers and architects.
 The building reflects an imposing style that was characteristic of buildings of this era, and was built on a raised plateau using large bricks.
 The interior features stucco and hardwood paneled walls adorned with various paintings.
-The Villa still preserves its primary external and internal characteristics from when it was built.
+The villa retains much of its original exterior and interior.